kittykatattack/smoothie/README.md

 packages sprites with 2 pixels of padding around them to prevent texture bleed.

+<a id="license"></a>
 License
 -------
-Smoothie is licenced under the Kittykatattack Universal License, which is the least restrictive software licence in existence.
+Smoothie is licenced under the MIT license.
-(It's incalculably less restrictive that either MIT or CC.)
 So if you want to use Smoothie for anything, include to reverse engineer Smoothie so that Smoothie itself no longer exists, go for it!